-As 2020 draws to a close we look back on the past year with a wide range of emotions.
-We continue to stand Nova Scotia strong, even in the face of our recent rising Covid numbers so close to home.
+As the year draws to a close we look back on the past year with a wide range of emotions.
+We continue to stand Nova Scotia strong, even in the face of our recent rising COVID numbers so close to home.
 This translates into a different challenge for each one of us.

-Cats are unusually attracted to decorations, ribbons and tinsel and all the adornments we display in celebration.
+Cats are unusually attracted to decorations, ribbons, tinsel, and all the adornments we display in celebration.
 However, if any of these foreign materials get ingested, it can cause a bowel obstruction that may require surgery.
 Dogs are more interested in the copious amounts of food that always accompany any holiday celebration.

 Chocolate: Chocolate contains a stimulant called theobromine – a bit like caffeine, which is poisonous to dogs.
 The amount of theobromine depends on the type of chocolate.
 Theobromine mainly affects the guts, heart, central nervous system, kidneys and can even cause death.